Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap: Spectral function and correlation self-energy ansatz in the AD and LS phases

 Next, we compute the Green's function of $\td{f}^\dagger_{+\uparrow}$ in the AD phase using the fixed point Hamiltonian,

-In order to demonstrate how the multiplet fluctuation to $S$ can lead to the shoulders of the pseudogap, we re-introduced the singlet state $|S\rangle = |0\rangle$ to the model, which has a large energy gap of $J_S-J_D$ above the $D$ manifold.
+As we are in the AD phase, the off-diagonal terms $\zeta_x,\lambda_x$ vanish in the fixed point Hamiltonian.
+(See also Ref.~\cite{wang_bosonization_2025}.)
+To demonstrate how the multiplet fluctuation to $S$ can lead to the shoulders of the pseudogap, we re-introduced the singlet state $|S\rangle = |0\rangle$ to the model, which has a large energy gap of $J_S-J_D$ above the $D$ manifold.
 The transverse couplings (PK coupling) within the $D$ manifold $\lambda_x$ has flowed to 0 at the fixed point, and the transverse coupling between the $S$ and $D$ manifolds $\zeta_x$ is also assumed to be 0 at the fixed point.
 With PHS, $\PP_S$ cannot couple to any fermion bilinear terms, while the quartic couplings are ignored.